tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 // UPDATE
 async onUpdate() {
-    this.querySnapshot = await getDocs(query(collection(this.firestore, 'scientists'), where('name', '==', this.nameUpdate))); // find the document by the name property instead of the document identifier because we're using both autogenerated document identifiers and custom document identifiers this.querySnapshot.forEach((docElement: any) => { // iterate through the collection to find the document identifier for the selected document this.nameUpdate = docElement.id; // put the document identifier in a local variable });
+    this.querySnapshot = await getDocs(query(collection(this.firestore, 'Scientists'), where('name', '==', this.nameUpdate))); // find the document by the name property instead of the document identifier because we're using both autogenerated document identifiers and custom document identifiers this.querySnapshot.forEach((docElement: any) => { // iterate through the collection to find the document identifier for the selected document this.nameUpdate = docElement.id; // put the document identifier in a local variable });
-    await updateDoc(doc(this.firestore, 'scientists', this.nameUpdate), { // update the database
+    await updateDoc(doc(this.firestore, 'Scientists', this.nameUpdate), { // update the database
       born: this.bornUpdate,
       accomplishment: this.accomplishmentUpdate,
     });